honestbleeps/engineering-manager-toolbox/README.md

 - Do they model inclusive behavior?
   - Feedback:
     - Are people delivering feedback to each other, even when it's difficult?
-    - Are people receiving feedback well?
+    - Are people receiving feedback gracefully?
     - When was the last time your team delivered feedback to you *about* you?
 (If it has been a while, solicit some)
   - Communication:
     - Do they interrupt others?
 If so, do they notice and return the floor to those they interrupted?